Burnout Recovery Retreat in the Himalayas vs Yoga Retreats & Movement

 Burnout Recovery Retreat in the Himalayas

-Friday — Arrival & Welcome Participants travel from Delhi or Dehradun and arrive in Chakrata by evening.
-After settling into the accommodation, the group gathers for a welcome dinner and introductions.
-The evening ends with a relaxed bonfire under the stars.
-Saturday — Nature & Exploration The day begins with a peaceful morning walk in the forest.
-After breakfast, the group visits Tiger Falls and spends time exploring the surrounding landscape.
-Later in the day, participants explore nearby villages and learn about the local culture of the Jaunsar region.
-The evening includes a sunset viewpoint visit followed by dinner and a bonfire gathering.
-Sunday — Sunrise & Departure The final day begins with an optional sunrise viewpoint visit.
-After breakfast, the group explores another scenic location such as Moila Top or Budher Caves before beginning the journey back.
-Participants return to Delhi or Dehradun by evening.
+Friday — Arrival & Welcome Travel from Delhi (6–7 hrs) or Dehradun (3 hrs) and arrive in Chakrata by evening.
+After settling into the accommodation — comfortable mountain stays surrounded by forest — the group gathers for a welcome dinner of pahadi food and easy introductions.
+The evening closes with a bonfire under the stars.
+No agenda, no icebreakers — just warmth and the sound of the forest.
+Saturday — Nature & Exploration The day begins with an unhurried morning.
+After breakfast, the group visits Tiger Falls — the walk through forest, the waterfall itself, and time spent simply sitting by the water.
+Late morning or early afternoon brings a village walk through Jaunsaari settlements.
+The evening includes a sunset viewpoint visit (Chilmiri Neck or similar) followed by dinner and bonfire.
+This is the day most participants feel the shift — the mental noise begins to quiet.
+Sunday — Sunrise & Departure The final day begins with an optional sunrise viewpoint visit (Moila Top).
+After breakfast, the group explores another scenic location — Budher Caves or a forest trail — before beginning the return journey.
+Participants reach Delhi or Dehradun by evening.
+Most report that the return drive feels different — quieter inside, clearer, less urgent.

-Yoga & Movement
+Yoga Retreats & Movement

-Morning practice arrives with the light—typically 6:00-7:30 AM.
+Morning practice arrives with the light — typically 6:00–7:30 AM.
 This is when the body is naturally receptive.
 You will move through gentle warmups, standing poses, seated poses, and closing.
 The pace is deliberate and internally focused.
 After practice, breakfast arrives slowly.
 Time to rest and integrate.
-Midday is free time—time for your own practice, reading, walking, or rest.
+The morning light shifts across the mountains.
+Midday is free time — time for your own practice, journaling, forest walking, reading, or rest.
+Many participants use this time for the pranayama techniques introduced in morning sessions.
 Late afternoon brings another practice session, gentler and more introspective.
-This might be restorative, yin yoga, or meditation—whatever serves the day's unfolding.
-Evenings close with reflection and rest.
+This might be restorative yoga, yin poses, or guided meditation — whatever serves the day's unfolding.
+Evenings close with dinner, optional sharing, and rest.
+Sleep comes naturally after a day lived in the body.

 Program Profile Comparison

-| Dimension | Burnout Recovery Retreat in the Himalayas | Yoga & Movement |
+| Dimension | Burnout Recovery Retreat in the Himalayas | Yoga Retreats & Movement |

 |---|---|---|